 Reuters.com declares that Album sales in the UK fell 3.5 percent to 128.9 million in 2009, the fifth consecutive year of contraction.
 Single sales soared to an annual record of more than 152 million, an increase of 32.7 percent from 2009.
-98 percent of all singles were sold digitally.
+Ninety-eight percent of all singles were sold digitally.
 An unprecedented 4.22 million singles were sold in the last week of 2009 – more than in any previous week.
 The sales boom was put down to the use of new MP3 players received as Christmas presents, as music fans downloaded a wide range of tracks, old and new.”
-As the way in which consumers find and purchase music continues to evolve, it is vital that music companies can continue to invest in new artists and support new digital services,” “While sales of physical CDs continue to trend downwards, music fans are clearly responding to the explosive growth of digital retailers and outlets selling and streaming music in the UK.
-2009’s record singles result is clearly encouraging.” said Geoff Taylor, BPI chief executive.
+As for how consumers find and purchase music continues to evolve, for music companies, it is vital that to be able to continue to invest in contemporary artists and support new digital services,” “While sales of physical CDs continue to trend downwards, music fans are clearly responding to the explosive growth of digital retailers and outlets selling and streaming music in the UK.
+2009’s record singles result is encouraging.” said Geoff Taylor, BPI chief executive.
 In the US, the figures are only worse.
-According to Billboard, for the 52-week period from January 5, 2009 to January 3, 2010, 373.9 million albums were sold, down 12.7 percent from the same year-ago period.
-Overall U.S. music purchases hit an all-time-high in 2009, as sales of albums, singles, digital tracks and music videos topped 1.5 billion for the second consecutive year, according to year-end data released today from Nielsen SoundScan.Album sales took another double-digit drop in 2009, down 12.7% to 373.9 million.
+According to Billboard, for the 52 weeks from January 5, 2009, to January 3, 2010, 373.9 million albums were sold, down 12.7 percent from the same year-ago period.
+Overall, U.S. music purchases hit an all-time high in 2009, as sales of albums, singles, digital tracks, and music videos topped 1.5 billion for the second consecutive year, according to year-end data released today from Nielsen SoundScan.Album sales took another double-digit drop in 2009, down 12.7% to 373.9 million.
 Meanwhile, digital track sales reached another milestone, up 8.3% from 2008 to more than 1.1 billion in 2009.

 So with single sales up, what is the issue?
-The real problem is that record labels and ultimately artists pour thousands of dollars into the production costs it takes to create an album, and a $0.99 download just doesn’t cut the mustard to suffice in recouping the costs.
+The real problem is that record labels, and ultimately, artists pour thousands of dollars into the production costs it takes to create an album, and a $0.99 download just doesn’t cut the mustard to suffice in recouping the costs.
 We are now seeing major acts like Pink Floyd fighting this new trend.
 A British court has ruled that Pink Floyd’s songs can not be unbundled from their albums due to artistic creation and the fact their music tends to be conceptual.
-As such, online music stores including iTiunes can not sell single songs without the band’s permission.
-Since Pink Flody’s songs seamlessly go from one to the other, this aided in the court’s ruling.
+As such, online music stores, including iTunes, can not sell single songs without the band’s permission.
+Since Pink Floyd’s songs seamlessly go from one to the other, this aided in the court’s ruling.
 EMI was claiming while this is true and per their contract applies to physical media, it did not apply to online sales.
 The judge ruled that EMI is “not entitled to exploit recordings by online distribution or by any other means other than the complete original album without Pink Floyd’s consent.”
 My question is, so why do we continue to make albums?
 Some artists are getting the picture with creative, innovative ways of releasing their music.